richardpaulhudson/spacy_projects_multiprocessing/README.md

 ### 3.7 `multiprocessing.Queue`

 All the above variants have the basic problem that each worker process communicates separately with the main process that started it.
-The main process can only block on one worker process at a time but needs to monitor them all, which means it has to either poll or offer confusing callbacks with threading issues.
-What is required is instead a mechanism that allows the main process to block on **all** worker processes at once within a **single thread** and be triggered by individual worker processes as and when they are ready.
+The main process can only communicate with one worker process at a time but needs to monitor them all, which means it has to either poll or offer confusing callbacks with threading issues.
+What is required is instead a mechanism that allows the main process to block on **all** worker processes at once within a **single thread** and to be triggered by individual worker processes as and when they are ready.

 The standard architectural building block to achieve this is a queue on which the main process listens and to which worker processes can submit messages.
 Python's multiprocessing library has a standard `Queue` implementation which I have been using it for several years within the [Holmes](https://github.com/explosion/holmes-extractor) library without any problems.
 Because queue messaging takes place orthogonally to the main flow of control within a program, queues are also ideal for adding functionality to an existing codebase in a minimal-invasive fashion: a queue can be passed down through multiple layers of a program as an optional parameter, and because data is passed back via the queue, there is no need to change the return types of the functions and methods involved.